 Will I be affected by IR35?

-Not necessarily, however, all contractors need to be aware of IR35, its implications and know how to take action to protect themselves from it.
+Not necessarily, however, all contractors need to be aware of IR35, its implications and know how to act to protect themselves from it.

-IR35 is a complicated area of tax law and determining whether or not you are caught by IR35 is not always straightforward; there are a number of factors that must be considered.
-It may depend on the terms and conditions of the contract between the contractor and the client, together with the contractors actual working arrangements.
+IR35 is a complicated area of tax law and determining whether or not you are caught by IR35 is not always straightforward; there are many factors that must be considered.
+It may depend on the terms and conditions of the contract between the contractor and the client, together with the contractor’s actual working arrangements.